Search engine optimisation (SEO) can be a pretty frustrating business because you have to wait so long to see concrete results.

 It is possible to rank immediately with brand new content but getting into a position where that is likely to happen requires months, if not years, of careful groundwork.

-If you want to make a strong showing in the Google search engine results page (SERP) when the next Making Tax Digital emerges, or (let’s hope note) the next COVID-19, start building an SEO strategy today.
+If you want to make a strong showing in the Google search engine results page (SERP) when the next Making Tax Digital emerges, or (let’s hope note) the next COVID-19, start building an SEO strategy for your accountancy firm today.

 Search rankings are complex